coffee2code/restrict-usernames/readme.txt

 1. Whether installing or updating, whether this plugin or any other, it is always advisable to back-up your data before starting
 1. Install via the built-in WordPress plugin installer.
 Or download and unzip `restrict-usernames.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress.
 In Multisite, Network Activate the plugin.
-1. Go to the Users -> Name Restrictions admin settings page (which you can also get to via the Settings link next to the plugin on the Manage Plugins page) and specify username restrictions.
-On a Multisite install, go to My Sites -> Network Admin -> Users -> Name Restrictions.
+1. Go to the 'Users' -> 'Name Restrictions' admin settings page (which you can also get to via the 'Settings' link next to the plugin on the 'Manage Plugins' page) and specify username restrictions.
+On a Multisite install, go to 'My Sites' -> 'Network Admin' -> 'Users' -> 'Name Restrictions'.

 == Frequently Asked Questions ==